Junior Red Cross. Junior Red Cross. Junior Red Cross.

 Jo “Brown Owl” Addis in 1993.

 Our group was the only JRC Group in WA run after school and Head Office in Perth had quite a few problems accepting the situation.
 They sent the JRC Coordinator down from Perth to see how I ran the group.
 They were pleasantly surprised to find we held a meeting and activity day once a month.
-At the start of each year the children elected their President, Secretary and Treasurer.
-At the meetings they would decide what they would do to raise money for Red Cross which was the main purpose of the branch, what they would like to do after the meeting and if there were any other organisations they could help.
+At the start of each year the children elected their president, secretary and treasurer.
+At the meetings they would decide what they would do to raise money for the Red Cross which was the main purpose of the branch, what they would like to do after the meeting, and if there were any other organisations they could help.

 Junior Red Cross Boys (from the Filmer Family collection)

-The Katanning Police came and visited the group twice over the years and talked to the children regards behavior and what was expected of them as they grew up and answered questions about policing.
+The Katanning Police came and visited the group twice over the years and talked to the children in regard to behaviour and what was expected of them as they grew up, and answered questions about policing.
 Then they allowed them to look through the Police car and use the sirens.
 The Red Cross used to help the Katanning Police organise a Blue Light Disco in Nyabing at Easter and Christmas.
-After a few years the Police donated around $200 worth of sporting equipment for the Nyabing School.
+After a few years, the Police donated around $200 worth of sporting equipment for the Nyabing School.

-At the end of each year I took the children (along with my helper) to a fine restaurant in Gnowangerup or Katanning for dinner.
+At the end of each year, I took the children (along with my helper) to a fine restaurant in Gnowangerup or Katanning for dinner.
 This was a special occasion for the children.
 They dressed in their very best clothes (boys had to wear a tie).
-Sometimes a boy would turn up and say he had forgotten his tie but when I pulled one of Garth’s out of my bag they produced their own out of their pockets.
+Sometimes a boy would turn up and say he had forgotten his tie, but when I pulled one of Garth’s out of my bag, they produced their own out of their pockets.
 They sat boy, girl around the table.
-Boys held the girls chair for them, poured the drinks for everyone and ordered the girls meal for them.
+Boys held the girls chair for them, poured the drinks for everyone and ordered the girls’ meal for them.
 The children always looked forward to this dinner.
-They always received lovely comments from the restaurant staff for their dress and good manners and were asked to come again.
+They always received lovely comments from the restaurant staff for their dress and good manners and were always asked to come again.

 MEMORIES: